-Although this article is written for the East Indian culture, the codependency principles apply to all cultures.
+Although this article is written for the East Indian culture, the codependent behavior principles apply to all cultures.

 I am a white male born in Canada and now living in the United States for half of my life.
 I only recognized my codependent behavior 2/3’s of the way through life.
 Codependency had been running and ruining my life for all that time without me knowing.
 It took another 20 years overcoming codependent behavior.